Metamind-Innovations/autoannotate-vision/docs/api_reference.md

 - Hover effects
 - Responsive design

-Saved to temp directory by default and auto-cleaned after use.
+Saved to output directory by default for later reference.

 ---